 Life before baby formula

-Before the invention of infant formula, many women relied on wet-nurses or homemade combinations of watered-down cow’s milk, and many babies died of malnutrition and diarrhea.
+Before the invention of infant formula, many women relied on wet nurses (a woman employed to breastfeed someone else’s child) or homemade combinations of watered-down cow’s milk.
+This wasn’t a healthy combination for infants, and many babies died of malnutrition and diarrhea.

 In 1981, the World Health Organization (WHO) published its International Code of Marketing of Breast-Milk Substitutes, and resources were poured into breastfeeding advocacy.